Remove Eventlet from OpenStack¶

 In other words, these feature will remain in the code, but they will do nothing.
 They will be empty feature allowing us to migrate properly.

-Example with the heartbeat_in_pthread feature, by removing Eventlet wouldn’t have to run heartbeats in a separated threads.
+feature, by removing Eventlet wouldn’t have to run heartbeats in a separated threads.
 This feature, the RabbitMQ heartbeat, would be run in a coroutine.
-The config option will remain available but it will only show a deprecation warning like the following one.
+The config option will remain available but it will only show a deprecation warning like the following one.__main__:1: DeprecationWarning: Using heartbeat_in_pthread is deprecated and will be removed in {SERIES}.
+Enabling that feature have no functional effects due to recent changes applied in the networking model used by oslo.messaging.
+Please plan an update of your configuration.

 As with libraries, the migration of services could be incremental.
 As long as the OpenStack deliverables start releasing migrated sub modules operators would be able to start using them.